 This card awards through the TrueBlue program.
 You get 3x points for each dollar spent on JetBlue purchases, 2x points for each dollar at restaurants and grocery stores, and 1x point per dollar on all other purchases.
 There is no annual fee for this card.

 Sign-up bonus.
 If you spend $1,000 with your card within the first 90 days, you get a bonus of 5,000 points.
-You also get a 0% introductory APR on balance transfers made within your first 45 days of opening the account for 12 billing cycles.
+You also get a 0% introductory APR on balance transfers made within your first 45 days of opening the account, for the first 12 billing cycles.
 The APR for purchases and balance transfers after the intro period is 12.24%, 20.24%, or 25.24% variable.

 You can redeem your points for any seat, at any time on JetBlue-operated flights.
 Points required for an Award Flight varies based on the published base fare when you book.
 The TrueBlue program also has a Family Pooling program of up to 2 adults and 5 children, which allows you and your family members to contribute and share points to the family account without any transfer fees.
 There are no limitations on the number of points you can earn, and points do not expire.

 50% savings on eligible inflight purchases.
 Cardholders get a 50% savings on inflight purchases such as beverages, meals, and JetBlue movies.
 The savings appearon your account as a statement credit.